-Chris Cain regards his albums as if they are his children, and, baby, his new one is destined to grow up fast.
-Grow up the music charts, that is.
+Chris Cain regards his albums as if they are his children, and, baby, his new one grew up fast on the music charts.

 “Raisin’ Cain” is the 15th in a recording career that started in 1987, and the first on the Alligator Records label.
 Cain’s live band was integral to the sessions held at Kid Andersen’s Greaseland Studios in San Jose.